 - exiting either the Housing Register or the Transfer Register for reasons other than being placed in Public Housing.

-Find out more on the Ministry of Social Development website(external link).
+Find out more on the Ministry of Social Development website(external link)(external link).

 First home buyers